-By Brian Wheeler, Associate Editor
+By Brian Wheeler, Editor

 In early August, Standard & Poor’s (S&P) downgraded the United States’ credit rating to AA+, one level below the top tier of AAA, knocking the U.S. out of the elite class and sending the stock market into a frenzy.

 S&P is one of three agencies that rate credit issues (Moody’s Investor Service and Fitch Ratings are the others) and the only one to downgrade the U.S. In the same month, Congress passed a deficit reduction mandate that created a super-committee charged with finding ways to cut spending from Cabinet-level agencies by $971 billion over the next decade.
 The super-committee is supposed to come up with a plan by November for an additional $1.2 to $1.5 trillion in savings.
-With the national debt hovering in the trillions of dollars, U.S. taxpayers can only speculate what will be cut next.
+With the national debt hovering in the area of trillions of dollars, U.S. taxpayers can only speculate as to what will be cut next.

 A director at Standard & Poor’s Ratings Services said that financing of new nuclear projects generally requires federal support whether in the form of loan guarantees through appropriations or direct equipment financing.

-He added that the push for new capacity may decline, leaving utilities that are contemplating nuclear power projects to abandon those investments.
+He added that the push for new capacity may decline leaving utilities that are contemplating nuclear power projects to abandon those investments.

 Just last year, Constellation Energy pulled out of negotiations for a $7.5 billion federal loan guarantee to build a new 1,600 MW reactor at Calvert Cliffs in Maryland with French partner EDF.
 Constellation said a required credit subsidy would force Constellation and its partner to pay the U.S. Treasury 11.6 percent, or $880 million, to obtain the loan guarantee.
 Faced with that potential expense, Constellation decided to pull out of the new-build venture.